Bio

 ed io sto cercando di rimanere a fuoco.

-An enthusiast of photographic chemistry, from 2011 he deals with alternative processes and Historical photographic techniques.
-He has exhibited his photographs in various exhibitions, in Italy and abroad, and has published contents on online platforms and international journals such as Lenscratch and Whitefish Review.
+His photographs have been exhibited in numerous shows in Italy and abroad, and his work has been featured on online platforms and international magazines such as Lenscratch and Whitefish Review.

 Statement